- Who we are and what we do

-We collect sensitive personal data about our supporters only if there is a clear reason for doing so.
-For example:
+We collect sensitive personal data about our supporters only if there is a clear reason for doing so:

 - Where Tommy’s acts as Race Organiser we collect information about any disability you may have if you are planning to participate.
 We pass this information on to our Event Management Company and the Event Medical Director, to ensure we provide appropriate support to enable you to participate.

 - We collect sensitive personal data in the form of information about supporters’ pregnancy losses and live babies.
 We use this data on individuals’ personal experiences to ensure we provide a sensitive, caring and personalised supporter experience to them.
 Supporters appreciate it when we remember the name of their children, and we could cause distress if we did not remember that they had lost a baby.

-- We may collect sensitive information about specific health conditions or lifestyle issues that can affect pregnancy outcomes.
+- We collect sensitive information about specific health conditions or lifestyle issues that can affect pregnancy outcomes.
 We do this for the purpose of gathering feedback that will enable us to improve information we publish, and/or to provide tailored information to you to support you with respect to your condition.
-We may share this data with our research centres in an anonymised, aggregated manner.
+When we share this data with our research centres we do so in an anonymised, aggregated manner.